-The Group is involved in the manufacturing of corrugated boards and cartons boxes (paper packaging), paper based stationery products as well as provision of logistics services in Malaysia.
+The Group is involved in the manufacturing of corrugated boards and cartons boxes (paper packaging), paper-based stationery products as well as provision of logistics services in Malaysia.
 Ornapaper is operating through its wholly owned subsidiaries in Malaysia, namely, Ornapaper Industry (M) Sdn.
 Bhd., Ornapaper Industry (Batu Pahat) Sdn.
 Bhd., Ornapaper Industry (Perak) Sdn.
 Bhd., Tripack Packaging (M) Sdn.
 Bhd., Quantum Rhythm Sdn.
 Bhd. and Ornapaper Logistics Sdn.
 Bhd., as well as its partly owned subsidiary, namely, Ornapaper Industry (Johor) Sdn.
 Bhd.

 Ornapaper Logistics Sdn.
 Bhd. is a logistics company established and commenced its business operation since August 2017 to fulfil internal transportation needs of the Group.
-The revenue contribution of the logistics company to the Group's revenue in 2020 remained insignificant at approximately 0.8%.
+The revenue contribution of the logistics company to the Group's revenue in 2021 remained insignificant at approximately 0.7%.
 As for Quantum Rhythm Sdn.
-Bhd. which is primarily involved in the manufacturing of paper based stationery products, it contributed approximately 6% of the Group's total revenue consistently for the past few years from both local (approximately 70% of Quantum Rhythm Sdn.
+Bhd. which is primarily involved in the manufacturing of paper-based stationery products, it contributed approximately 4% of the Group's total revenue consistently for the past few years from both local (approximately 70% of Quantum Rhythm Sdn.
 Bhd.'s sales) and export (approximately 30% of Quantum Rhythm Sdn.
 Bhd.'s sales) markets.

 Whereas, the rest of the subsidiaries that contributed to more than 90% of the Group's revenue are principally engaged in the design, manufacturing and sales of corrugated boards and carton boxes, serving the packaging needs of various industries in Malaysia, namely, electronics and electrical ("E&E"), foods and beverages ("F&B"), furniture, textile and garments, rubber and plastic, hardware and steel, chemical products, sports and agriculture industry as well as other stand-alone converters who do not own a corrugator plant.

-There are a wide range of selection of corrugated box types produced by the Group, such as, regular slotted cartons ("RSC"), top and bottom ("T&B"), five panel folder ("FPF"), half slotted carton ("HSC"), full overlap slotted carton ("FOL"), L shape, H shape, corrugated pads, and die-cut products.
-The Group also supplies measuring cardboard boxes and corrugated flutes comprising single face, single wall, double wall and triple wall corrugated fibreboard.
+The Group specialises in delivering customised corrugated cartons and value-added solution to our customers with our industry expertise in a rapidly changing marketplace.
+There are a wide range of selection of corrugated box types produced by the Group, such as, regular slotted cartons ("RSC"), top and bottom ("T&B"), five panel folder ("FPF"), half slotted carton ("HSC"), full overlap slotted carton ("FOL"), L shape, H shape, nesting, corrugated pads and die-cut products.
+The Group also supplies measuring cardboard boxes and corrugated flutes comprising single face, single wall, double wall and triple wall corrugated sheetboard to fulfil different industry needs.

-The Group is one of the largest manufacturers and suppliers of corrugated boards and cartons in Malaysia supplying corrugated boards and packaging products of superior quality through strict adherence to quality and environmental standards in compliance with ISO 9001:2015 and ISO 14001:2015 accreditations.
+The Group is one of the largest manufacturers and suppliers of corrugated boards and cartons in Malaysia, supplying corrugated boards and packaging products of superior quality through strict adherence to quality and environmental standards in compliance with ISO 9001 Quality Assurance Manual and ISO 14001:2015 accreditations.
 The Quality Assurance laboratories of the Group are equipped with various precision test equipment and apparatus in facilitating the Quality Assurance team to ensure the quality standards are met at all stages of production for delivery to customers.
 The Group is working aggressively in exploiting all potential synergies to improve and maintain high product quality and service efficiency.
 The Group is mindful that improving quality is the key to improving performance and performance is the yardstick of quality.
 Constant improvement to machinery and production technology has enhanced the Group's competitive edge over others in the industry.